 The review found that most studies agree that there has been an overall increase in average temperatures over the past century.
 However, some indicate that there may be a seasonal or localized cooling trends occurring.
 Some studies also indicate a greater temperature increase occurring during the winter months.
 Minimum temperatures were also deemed to appear to be increasing but it was reported that there was no clear trend in high temperature extremes.
-Based on the review, a strong consensus exists in the literature that projected temperatures show an increasing trend through the next century in both average temperatures and high temperature extremes.
-Although no literature was reviewed studying projected extreme low temperatures, some studies indicate that seasonal winter temperatures are expected to rise at a faster rate than the annual average.
+Based on the review, a strong consensus exists in the literature that projected temperatures show an increasing trend through the next century in both average temperatures and high temperature extremes, some studies indicate that seasonal winter temperatures are expected to rise at a faster rate than the annual average.